qmk/qmk_firmware/users/spacebarracecar/readme.md

 ### Gamemode

-The userspace includes the custom keycode `CU_GAME`, that is used to flip a boolean variable called `game`.
+The userspace includes the custom keycode `CU_GAME` that is used to flip a boolean variable called `game`.
 That variable is used to enable/disable windows keys and space cadet shift.
 In my [planck keymap](../../keyboards/planck/keymaps/spacebarracecar/keymap.c) it also makes Lower act like Space which is more comfortable when resting on wasd and it could also be used to change various other things when gaming.